itzVort3x1/dns-spoof/README.md

 # dns-spoof
-Python script that allows you to spoof the dns requests
+Python script that allows you to spoof the dns requests.

 `You will have to launch MITM attack before you perform dns spoofing.`